Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Conclusions

 \section{Conclusions}

-This paper proposed a fRIS-aided ISAC system to achieve multi-user communications and multi-target sensing by exploiting the beamforming and the fRIS element position optimization.
-We formulated a joint communication symbol estimation MSE and sensing beampattern mismatch minimization problem subject to transmit power budget, constant-modulus constraint and the element position requirements of the fRIS.
-An AM-based algorithm was developed, where each subproblem utilized the techniques of derivatives, SDR, ALM and MM optimization.
-Simulation results validated that the fRIS can significantly reduce the sensing beampattern mismatch and communication symbol estimation error in the ISAC systems, as compared to the conventional RIS.
+This paper proposed a fRIS-aided ISAC system to achieve multi-user communication and multi-target sensing, where a joint communication MSE and sensing beampattern mismatch minimization problem was formulated.
+To address the problem, an AM-based algorithm was developed, which involved various techniques.
+Simulation results validated that the fRIS significantly reduces the sensing beampattern mismatch and communication BER. {Future research may explore new fRIS architectures in ISAC systems, such as active or beyond diagonal fRIS designs.
+In addition, it is interesting to study the modeling of fRIS under rich-scattering environments.}

 \begin{appendices}